Ishaka: Location

 Ishaka is located in Igara County, in Bushenyi District, approximately 62 km, by road, west of Mbarara, the largest city in the sub-region.
 This is about 6 km, west of Bushenyi, the location of the district headquarters.
 The coordinates of Ishaka are 0°32'42.0"S, 30°08'18.0"E (Latitude:-0.545006; Longitude:30.138343).

 Overview

 Ishaka is a town in Igara County, in Bushenyi District.
 Together with the neighboring town of Bushenyi, it forms the Bushenyi-Ishaka Metropolitan Area.
 It is the largest metropolis in the district.
 The district headquarters are located in Bushenyi.
-Kampala International University, one of the thirty-one universities in the country maintains its Western Campus in Ishaka.
-This campus houses Kampala International University's medical school.
+Kampala International University, one of the 31 universities in the country, maintains its Western Campus in Ishaka.
+This campus houses the university's medical school.

 Population

-In 2014, the national population census put the population of Bushenyi, including Ishaka, at 41,063.
+In 2014, the national census put the population of Bushenyi, including Ishaka, at 41,063.

 Points of interest

-The following points of interest lie within the town limits or close to the town limits:
+The following points of interest lie within or close to the town limits: